 - Integrity: We commit to remaining fair, honest, ethical, and transparent in all of our dealings.
 We hold ourselves accountable to the communities we serve, and we diligently strive to ensure that what we say is always fully aligned and coherent with what we do. - Excellence: We strive to deliver programs, teaching, and service that are of the highest quality, and we commit to the continuous pursuit of improvement. - Community: We are committed to the cultivation of positive relationships and valuable common experiences among students, faculty, and staff.
 We are also committed to the cultivation of constructive partnerships and positive relationships with the communities we serve.
-We recognize both types of community-building as crucial to the fulfillment of our mission. - Equity: We recognize that we do not all start from the same place, and we acknowledge and are willing to accommodate the unique needs of students in an effort to achieve success for all. - Leadership: We value the unique strengths of our students, faculty, and staff, and we encourage all members of our community to lead from where they are by seeking opportunities to create positive change.
+We recognize both types of community-building as crucial to the fulfillment of our mission. - Unity: We believe everyone should be respected and are committed to the experience of cooperation and acting with purposeful reflection to uphold our vision and mission. - Leadership: We value the unique strengths of our students, faculty, and staff, and we encourage all members of our community to lead from where they are by seeking opportunities to create positive change.